Geographical Information

 President: Emmerson Dambudzo Mnangagwa (since 2017)

-Economic activities: The economy of Zimbabwe heavily rely on the tertiary industry, with agriculture and mining contributing largely for its export.
+Economic activities: The economy of Zimbabwe heavily rely on the tertiary industry, with agriculture and mining contributing largely to its export.

 Transport: Dilapidated transport infrastructure network

-Climatic/environmental issues: Two seasons; rainy season runs from November to March and dry season from April to September.
+Climatic/environmental issues: Two seasons; the rainy season runs from November to March, and the dry season from April to September.
 Environmental issues include air and water pollution, natural hazards (droughts), and deforestation

-Official languages: There are 3 official languages in Zimbabwe which include English (traditionally used for official business), Shona (most widely spoken) and Ndebele (second most widely spoken)
+Official languages: There are three official languages in Zimbabwe which include English (traditionally used for official business), Shona (most widely spoken), and Ndebele (second most widely spoken)

 Religions: Protestant 74.8%, Roman Catholic 7.3%, other Christian 5.3%, traditional 1.5%, Muslim 0.5%, other, 0.1%, none 10.5%